levyofi/Itzkovitch_el_al_JTB/Codes/Physical framework/README.md

 To use the deterministic physical model, two steps are needed.
-The first is to run R scripts to create input data, and the second is to run julia script to get physical predictions.
+The first is to run R scripts to create input data (with or without meteorological data, depend on the user), and the second is to run julia script to get physical predictions.

 input data
 -